sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

    good reasons to care about the extremes in the data.

 -  *Interquartile range*.
 Tells you where the “middle half” of the data sits.
 It is pretty robust and complements the median nicely.
-Thit is used a lot.
+This is used a lot.

 -  *Mean absolute deviation*.
 Tells you how far “on average” the